-For some analyses, the focus would be on the domestic economy, with exports treated as a leakage.
-For such purposes, the relevant Final (Stage 3) goods index would be exclusive of the Exports component of Domestic goods (that is, the Domestic Consumption plus Capital goods aggregate).
+For many analyses, the focus will be on the domestic economy, with exports treated as a leakage.
+For such purposes, the relevant Final (Stage 3) goods index is exclusive of the Exports component of Domestic goods (that is, the Domestic Consumption plus Capital goods aggregate).